How is liver cancer found?

 Biopsy: Other tests can suggest that you may have liver cancer, but sometimes the only way to be sure is to take out a piece of the tumor and look at it under a microscope.
 This is called a biopsy.
 (But in some cases, such as in people with cirrhosis whose CT or MRI tests show a liver tumor that is most likely cancer, a biopsy may not be done.)

 Blood tests can be done to check for a substance called AFP (alpha-fetoprotein).
-AFP levels are often high in people with liver cancer.
-Doctors can compare the AFP levels before and after treatment to see how well the treatment is working.
+People with liver cancer often have high AFP levels.
+Doctors also can compare the AFP levels before and after treatment to see how well the treatment is working.

-Other tests can also help the doctor learn how well the part of your liver that is not affected by cancer is doing, and how well your other organs are working.
+Other tests can also help the doctor learn how well your liver is working, and how well your other organs are working.
 This information can help doctors decide whether surgery is an option for you.